 Stakeholder group

+a.
 Suppliers

+b.
 Shareholders

+c.
 Local community

+d.
 Employees

+e.
 Customers

+f.
 Creditors

 - a.
-Shareholders own shares in company (i.e. they own part of it), so are financial investors in the company (therefore they share any profits or losses of the business).
+Shareholders own shares in company (i.e. they own part of the organization), so are financial investors in the company (therefore they share any profits or losses of the business).
 Stakeholders have a direct interest in the activities of a business but do not necessarily own the business. - b.
 The Board of Directors controls the running of the business whereas shareholders own the company. - c.
-Internal stakeholders are members of an organisation, e.g. employees and shareholders.
-By contrast, external stakeholders do not form part of the organisation, e.g. suppliers and the government.
+Internal stakeholders are members of an organization, e.g. employees and managers.
+By contrast, external stakeholders do not form part of the organization, e.g. suppliers and the government. - d.

-- d.
 Customers are a (or perhaps 'the') key stakeholder group in a business; unhappy customers can provide a source for improvement to ensure that the business survives and thrives. - e.
-Diseconomies of scale; Poor communications / communication breakdowns; Poor organizational structure; Stakeholder conflict - f.
-Strategic decisions, e.g. M&A, relocation decisions, expansion plans, how much to pay staff, the hiring of executive directors...
+Diseconomies of scale; Poor communications / communication breakdowns; Poor organizational structure; Stakeholder conflict. - f.
+Strategic decisions, e.g. M&A, relocation decisions, expansion plans, how much to pay staff, the hiring of executive directors etc.